Cyborg-Network/cyborg-parachain/README.md

 ## Task Examples:

+(Just enter the name of the docker images in the UI to Execute)

 1. hello-world - Prints the docker hello world message
-2. cyborgnetwork/simple-python - A sample python program with arithmetic functions
+2. cyborgnetwork/simple-python:new - A sample python program with arithmetic functions
+3. cyborgnetwork/floglaoder:latest - a loader app to test logs